 10 Tips for Asking for a Pay Raise in English

-Asking for a pay raise can be nerve-wracking, but it’s a crucial part of advancing your career and ensuring you’re fairly compensated for your contributions.
+Asking for a pay raise can be nerve-wracking, but it’s crucial to advancing your career and ensuring you’re fairly compensated for your contributions.
 These ten tips will help you navigate the conversation with confidence and professionalism.

 With these tips in mind, you’ll be well-prepared to ask for a pay raise in English and make a strong case for why you deserve it.